 Michael Levan received his MFA in poetry from Western Michigan University and PhD in English and Creative Writing from the University of Tennessee.
 His work can be found in recent or forthcoming issues of Indiana Review, Radar Poetry, Valparaiso Fiction Review, Mid-American Review, Rock & Sling, American Literary Review, and Heron Tree.
 He is an Assistant Professor of English at the University of Saint Francis and lives in Fort Wayne, Indiana, with his wife, Molly, and son, Atticus.

 Elise Matthews has an MA in Creative Writing from the University of North Texas.
 She’s thinking about PhD programs but not too seriously just yet.
-She is a writer, adjunct professor, and crazy-cat-lady-in-training.
+She is a writer, adjunct professor, and cat lady.
 Her fiction can be found at Necessary Fiction, Hobart, and Jersey Devil Press.
 She has served on staff for American Literary Review and North Texas Review.

 Kyle McCord is the author of five books including You Are Indeed an Elk, But This is Not the Forest You Were Born to Graze (Gold Wake, Forthcoming 2015) and Gentle, World, Gentler (Ampersand Books, Forthcoming 2015).
 He has work featured in Boston Review, Denver Quarterly, Gulf Coast, Ploughshares, TriQuarterly and elsewhere.
 He’s received grants or awards from the Academy of American Poets, the Vermont Studio Center, and the Iowa Poetry Association.
 He’s the 2012 recipient of the Baltic Writing Residency.
 He is the co-curator of the Kraken Reading Series and co-edits iO: A Journal of New American Poetry.
 He teaches in Des Moines, Iowa